 “If a medicine had the same result that we’ve shown with reiki and massage, it would be prescribed,” concludes Vergo.
 “I would advocate for patients to be asking for these resources because they’re available.”
 Severs agrees.
 “I personally find massage to be important during all three stages of cancer: diagnosis, treatment and post-treatment.
 Anything that helps manage my worries, relaxes me and keeps me in the moment is good.
 For me, massage is one of those tools.”

 Reiki for oncology patients and their supporters is offered at NCCC locations in Lebanon, NH, and St. Johnsbury, VT.
 Chair massage is offered in Lebanon, Manchester and Nashua, NH, and St Johnsbury, VT.
 Both services are offered to both inpatients and outpatients by trained and certified staff and volunteers.
-For more information about these therapies, please visit Healing Arts: Massage and Reiki or contact Patient and Family Support Services at CancerSupport@hitchcock.org or (603) 650-7751 to connect you with our practitioners.
+For more information about these therapies, please contact Patient and Family Support Services at CancerSupport@hitchcock.org or (603) 650-7751 to connect you with our practitioners.
 Healing arts are offered free of charge to cancer patients and supporters, through the generosity of annual Prouty funding.